parkbyte/electrum/README.rst

 On first launch Electrum ParkByte will be unable to connect the electrum servers until it has downloaded the blockchain headers (Currently 42MB).

-Currently, none of the servers have SSL enabled, please uncheck "Use SSL" in Tools > Network until this has been enabled.

 ParkByte is a Proof-Of-Stake Coin, currently Electrum ParkByte is unable to spend staked coins.